Michael Davies

 Research Interests

-My work focusses on the fields of sparse representations and compressed sensing, and their application to various signal processing, imaging and machine learning problems.
-During the past decade I have made significant contributions to the key areas of fundamental CS theory, new signal models, including dictionary learning techniques, the development and analysis of new reconstruction algorithms, This work includes: the proposal and analysis of the highly popular Iterative Hard Thresholding family of algorithms for sparse reconstruction; the development of new reconstruction theory for structured sparse signal models; the introduction and analysis for a new model (co-sparsity) for redundant analysis representations; and the characterization of types of statistical distribution that admit accurate low dimensional approximations.
+His work focusses on the sparse representations, low dimensional models and compressed sensing (CS), and their application to various signal processing, imaging and machine learning challenges.
+During the past decade he has made significant contributions to the key areas of fundamental CS theory, low dimensional signal models, the development and analysis of new reconstruction algorithms, and a new theoretically grounded unsupervised learning framework for machine imaging (equivariant imaging).

 Current Projects